pracsol/ModernDiskQueue/README.md

 **Source Repository:** https://github.com/pracsol/ModernDiskQueue

 **Original DiskQueue project is at:** https://github.com/i-e-b/DiskQueue.
 MDQ was conceived as a drop-in replacement for DiskQueue, but some minor breaking changes have been introduced in v2 onwards.
-See the section on Migration From DiskQueue below.
+See the section on [Migrating From DiskQueue](#migrating-from-diskQueue) below.

 ## Table of Contents
 <!--TOC-->